2023 Annual Meeting Sponsor Spotlight

-Michigan Pure Partnership - Click here to watch the video.
+Michigan Pure Opportunity - Click here to watch the video.

 Bedrock's Expertise - Bedrock’s experienced real estate experts provide a full range of services, with in-house teams for each area of expertise, including Leasing, Acquisition, Finance, Construction, Architecture, Historic Rehab, and Property Management.
-Our tenants include leading technology companies and startups, world-renowned restaurants and national retailers, as well as Detroit locals who love the city as much as we do.
+Our tenants include leading technology companies and startups, world-renowned restaurants, and national retailers, as well as Detroit locals who love the city as much as we do.
 Whether you represent a business seeking to lease office space in Detroit, or a retailer looking for the right location for a new store or restaurant, our leasing agents can assist you.
 Bedrock also leases mixed-income residential properties to individuals and acquires and renovates properties for new development.
-To view the impressive portfolio of their office, retail, and residential properties, click here.
+To view a complete list of their properties, click here.
 To learn more about their services, click here.
 Contact Bedrock Detroit.

 Detroit.
 Move here.
 Move the world. - Click here to watch the video.
 With space to grow, collaborate, and thrive, Detroit is a city unlike any other.
 Meet the Detroit you don’t know.